-A colloidal dispersion is composed of solid, liquid or gas particles dispersed in a continuous phase (solid, liquid or gas).
-Strictly speaking, the term colloidal refers to particles with at least one dimension ranging from 1nm to 1µm.
+A colloidal dispersion is composed of solid, liquid, or gas particles dispersed in a continuous phase (solid, liquid, or gas).
+Strictly speaking, colloidal refers to particles with at least one dimension ranging from 1nm to 1µm.
 Most commonly encountered colloidal dispersions are solid-liquid (suspensions), liquid-liquid (emulsions), gas-liquid (foams), and solid-gas (aerosols) dispersions.

 Colloidal dispersion is an inherently thermodynamically unstable system because it tends to minimize surface energy.
-Hence, the stability of a colloidal system is inevitably linked to a notion of time, defined by process, use and/or application involved.
+Hence, the stability of a colloidal system is inevitably linked to a notion of time, defined by the process, use and application involved.

 Two stability categories can be distinguished: colloidal stability and gravitational stability.